IBM-Swift/evolution/Kitura/Proposals/0002-query-parameters-enhancement.md

 ### Detailed design

 An internal extension to the `String` type will be added to the Kitura framework that provides the capabilities described in previous sections of this proposal.
 Hence, this will be a non-breaking API change.
+A possible implementation for the extension is shown next:

 ```swift
 extension String {